-Some increases to fees and charges has occurred for activities such as building control, cemeteries, Land Information Memorandums, Libraries, Parking, Waste Minimisation and Special Liquid Waste (sewer).
-Council also separately consulted on Food Act Fees and Planning Fees.
+Some increases to fees and charges has occurred for activities such as Airport parking, building control, cemeteries, social housing, waste minimisation and special liquid waste (sewer).
 You can view the full final list of fees on our website.

-Full details of our financial forecasts and statements for 2016/17 can be found in Section Three.
+Full details of our financial forecasts and statements for 2017/18 can be found in Section Three.